Roadmap

 Iterative legal review built into design process.

 Legal reviews happen at multiple design stages (wireframes, prototypes, final), not just at launch.
-This catches compliance gaps early when they're cheap to fix and ensures legal requirements shape design decisions from the start.
+This catches compliance gaps early when they're cheap to fix and ensures legal requirements shape design decisions already from the start.

 Risk 3